oaksisfolks/ksw/README.md

 #### DNS Leak Fix

-NetworkManager leaks DNS requests like a seive by default.
+NetworkManager leaks DNS requests like a sieve by default.
 To fix this, each VPN profile needs to be modified so that `ipv4.dns-priority=-1`.
 This can be automated by running `sudo ksw dns-leak-fix`.
 This takes care of all currently